Moros y Cristianos (festival): Music

+A significant amount of incidental music has been composed and still is composed annually for these parades.
+It is known as música festera and comes from military band marches.
+There are currently three main genres: the classic and popular pasodobles, the melodious marchas moras (Moorish in style), and the forceful marchas cristianas.
+In Spain a marching band or concert band plays the repertoire for these parades, in the two latter types of marches the band's music is reinforced by timpani, concert bass drums and a gong.

 Philippine Moro y Cristianos

 In the Philippines, the performing art is officially called Moro y Cristianos Street Drama by the National Commission for Culture and the Arts, the cultural agency of the government.
 On July 5, 1637, Jesuit priest F. Hironimo Perez finished the first Moro y Cristianos play in the Philippines.
 The first drama was played in a church, and was presented to the governor-general for a victory play against Muslims in the south.
 Afterwards, the play became known in the common tongue as moro-moro, which is the common name of the street drama today.
 The street drama itself, however, did not draw from actual Christian-Muslim conflict in the Philippines.
 The main precursor of its popularity in the Philippines was the indigenous awit and corrido traditions in Philippine native cultures.

 When performing, the representations for the Christians are in blue, while the representations for Muslims are in red or maroon.
 The street drama includes pasa dobles tune marches, rigodon in battles, courtships between a Moro prince and a Christian princess and vice versa, and a conclusion which usually depicts the Muslim converting into Christianity, the Muslim dying, or the appearance of the Virgin Mary or a saint as the intervention figure of the conflict.
 The komedya usually begins with a loa, followed by a parada.
 Usually, the main part of the story begins with a Muslim embahador delivering a challenge to an equally-boastful Christian.
 The street drama became popular in the rural areas due to the inputting of folk traditions in the play and the need of the people for leisure, especially after a hard day at labor.
 Overall, the Philippine moros y cristianos may last from one to several days, depending on the Philippine-written script being used.
+There are also numerous sub-genres of moros y cristianos where specific localities specialize in such as the arakyo which is conducted only in some towns in southern Nueva Ecija.

 In 2011, the performing art was cited by the National Commission for Culture and the Arts as one of the intangible cultural heritage of the Philippines under the performing arts category that the government may nominate in the UNESCO Intangible Cultural Heritage Lists.